jdhitsolutions/PSGalleryReport/README.md

 This repository contains reports for the [PowerShell Gallery](https://powershellgallery.com).
 The hope is that it will be easier for you to find modules that will make your work easier.
 The plan is to update the reports on a regular basis and push them to this repository.

 Feel free to use the Discussion section of this repository to talk about specific modules.
-If you think there should be another type of report, feel free to submit a Feature Request in the Issues section of this repository.
+If you think there should be another type of report, feel https://github.com/jdhitsolutions/PSGalleryReport/issuesfree to submit a Feature Request in the [Issues](https://github.com/jdhitsolutions/PSGalleryReport/issues) section of this repository.

+> :warning: This project is __not__ a PowerShell module for you to install and run yourself.
+The repository is a location for reports that I am generating and publishing.
+You are welcome to take the scripts I am using and create your won reports.

 ## Reports